-Beam Me Up, Scotty!: While Otto has said "The Die is Cast", he has only said it twice, and neither occasion was in the title comic.
+Beam Me Up, Scotty!: While Otto has said "The Die is Cast", he has only said it three times, and only once in the title comic.
 Yet people still try to make it his catch phrase mostly due to Memetic Mutation.

 Before the identity of the new Spider-Man was revealed Dan Slott "accidentally" tweeted Ryan Stegman a message implying Miguel O'Hara/Spider-Man 2099 was the new Spider-Man as a Red Herring.
 Slott actually came out and apologised over it.

 Dan Slott claims he wanted to take Spider-Man's Hero with Bad Publicity to a meta level, with readers being convinced Ock-as-Spidey was a menace whilst he tried to do good.
 The first issue ends with Peter's spirit intervening to stop Otto from killing a criminal.

 Following the release of Amazing 700, Marvel spent two weeks hyping Peter Parker's death as permanent with Otto-as-Peter being the new status quo from this point onward.
 Superior 1 ends with The Reveal that Peter's still around as a sort-of Spirit Advisor stopping Otto from crossing certain lines, and vowing to keep fighting to regain his life, it lasted 9 issues but was later averted in issue #19 where Peter once again manages to gain a foothold in Otto's mind.

 When the news came that Peter would take back his body, Dan Slott admitted that he hated to have lied for so long, especially towards little kids.
 He also admitted the only two people he told this to was Stan Lee and Andrew Garfield.